linozen/exocortex/content/refs/python-for-everybody.md

 an contains 42
 ```

-While Python constructs your object, it calls the `__init__` method to
+While Python constructs your object, it calls the `__init__` method to give us a
-give us a chance to set up some initial values for the object.
-When you
+chance to set up some initial values for the object.
+When you reassign `an` to
-reassign `an` to an integer, it throws away your object to make space
+an integer, it throws away your object to make space for the new data.
+This is
-for the new data.
-This is why our destructor method `__del__` is called.
+why our destructor method `__del__` is called.
+While you cannot stop the
-While you cannot stop the destruction process here, you can do some
-necessary clean-up right before our objects slips away into blissful
+destruction process here, you can do some necessary clean-up right before our
-non-existence.
-Destructor methods are much more rarely used than
+objects slips away into blissful non-existence.
+Destructor methods are much more
-constructor methods.
+rarely used than constructor methods.

-#### Multiple Instances {#multiple-instances}
+#### Multiple Instances

-When constructing multiple objects from our class, you might want to set
+When constructing multiple objects from our class, you might want to set up
-up different initial values for each of these objects.
-In order to do
+different initial values for each of these objects.
+In order to do this, you can
-this, you can pass data to the constructors:
+pass data to the constructors:

 ```python
 class PartyAnimal: